fox-archives/dockerized-mmlogic/readme.md

 mkdir .wine
 chmod +x ./start.sh
 sudo ./start.sh
-# on subsequent starts, update `Dockerfwile` CMD to use new executable
+# on subsequent starts, update `Dockerfile` CMD to use new executable
 ```

 Running `start.sh` as sudo is required because connecting to the Docker daemon socket requires superuser privileges.